 11. Garcinia cambogia contains a compound called hydroxycitric acid (HCA) that may inhibit an enzyme that helps your body store fat.
 Theoretically, the fat would instead be burned as calories.

-12. Allegedly, garcinia cambogia can increase the levels of the neurotransmitter, serotonin — a feel-good messenger in your body.
+12. Allegedly, garcinia cambogia can increase the levels of the neurotransmitter serotonin, a feel-good messenger in your body.
 This may enhance your mood and reduce stress-related eating.

 13. The first rigorous research on the effectiveness of garcinia cambogia was conducted in 1998.
-The study concluded that it doesn’t perform any better than a placebo when it comes to helping you lose weight.
+The

 16. Other health problems associated with Hydroxycut included seizures, cardiovascular disorders, and rhabdomyolysis.
 However, because Hydroxycut contains many ingredients, it’s difficult to pinpoint the cause.